 We tested the iPhone 8 Plus's wireless charging capabilities with the new Belkin wireless charging pad.
 Simply plug the pad into the wall, pop the iPhone 8 Plus onto it and away you go.
 Wireless charging is certainly easy, although you can't pick up the phone and charge it at the same time - it has to be within proximity of the pad.
 So for calls when the phone is charging, we've simply used the speakerphone.

 When not wireless charging you can fast charge with a direct wall connection.
-Android devices have long been lauding it over the iPhone for their ability to change the battery very quickly, and now Apple has caught up - well, if you but the USB-C to Lightning cable, anyway, as it's not included in the box.
+Android devices have long been lauding it over the iPhone for their ability to change the battery very quickly, and now Apple has caught up - well, if you buy the USB-C to Lightning cable, anyway, as it's not included in the box.
 With that and the more powerful charger, like the one that ships with the MacBook or MacBook Pro, wow does it make a huge difference.

 We were able to go from 16 per cent to 70 per cent with just 30 minutes at the plug.
 The remaining 30 per cent does take longer, but fast charging certainly gets the phone up and running quickly.

-Apple iPhone 8 Plus review: Cameras and new photography modes
+Cameras and new photography modes

 - Dual 12-megapixel wide-angle and telephoto lenses